sikessle/htwg-lab-cloud/instance/image/README.md

 ## Convert VirtualBox Image to OpenStack

+### Prerequisites

+The image must have installed the packages cloud-init, cloud-utils, cloud-initramfs-growroot.
+Also a password login must be enabled in cloud.cfg.

+**WARNING**: after executing these steps, the image cannot be booted anynmore in VirtualBox (without providing a cloud-init mock).
+So always execute these steps at last.

+Copy and execute with sudo the script `cloud-init-script.sh` on the image.

+### Convert vdi to qcow2 img

 run `image-virtualbox-to-openstack.sh <FULL-IMAGE-PATH-TO-VDI-SNAPSHOT>`

 **WARNING**: Specify the path to the SNAPSHOT of the image, otherwise the snapshots are ignored and only the base vdi will be converted.